Syracuse vs. Georgetown College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 - Pick OU: Under (153.5)

-Syracuse is 2-6-0 against the spread, while Georgetown's ATS record this season is 3-4-0.
-The Orange have a 3-5-0 record hitting the over, while games involving the Hoyas have a record of 5-2-0 when it comes to hitting the over.
-The two teams score an average of 155.9 points per game, 2.4 more points than this matchup's total.
+Syracuse has put together a 2-6-0 record against the spread this season, while Georgetown is 3-4-0.
+In terms of hitting the over, games involving the Orange are 3-5-0 and the Hoyas are 5-2-0.
+The two teams average 155.9 points per game, 2.4 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM